sergiotaborda/lense-lang-docs/docs/content/numbers.md

 ## Number Literals

-For ``Whole`` number literals are always assumed ``Natural`` and in base ten representation.
+Literals with no decimal part are always assumed ``Natural`` and in base ten representation.
 The natural values are transformed to other types as needed.
-This conversion may rise an ``OverflowException`` as a ``Natural`` can exceed the maximum values of other types.
-For ``Decimal`` values, literals are always assumed to be instance of ``BigDecimal``. ``BigDecimal`` constructor only accepts a string representation of the value as the BigDecimal literal representation must be exact.
+This conversion may rise an ``OverflowException`` becasue a ``Natural`` can exceed the maximum values of other types.
+For example, atribuiting a natural to a Int32.
+For literals with a decimal part , they are always assumed ``Rational``.
+This is because irrational numbers cannot , in general, be represented literally.

 If you need to define the type of the literal explicitly you can use specific sufixes, upper case letters for whole numbers and lowercase letters to decimal numbers.